How do I become a candidate for the Liberal Party of Canada?

 Once ridings are opened, you will be able to request the nomination package via liberal.ca/nominations, and a copy will be sent to you by email.

 How do I get my credit score?

 You can request your credit score from a national credit bureau in Canada.
 Follow the instructions on the website of the bureau you want to use.

-How do I get my criminal record?
+How do I obtain a criminal record check?